 Alice in Wonderland, Mary Poppins, and characters from Winnie the Pooh greet children throughout the day in the United Kingdom pavilion.
 Check your Epcot Times Guide for exact times during your visit and try to arrive at least 5 minutes prior to the scheduled appearance time to be sure you'll be able to get a photo with and autograph from your favorite characters.

 There is a small hedge maze in this pavilion that is too short for adults but there always seem to be gleeful children running through it.

 British Revolution is a fun musical group that performs British rock-n-roll from the 60s - 80s.

 The Canada Pavilion is lovely but doesn't really have anything geared to young children.
 You can see a Circle-Vision movie called O, Canada! and enjoy the beautiful flowers.
-Off-Kilter is a Celtic rock group that performs in the Canadian pavilion and is so popular that it has its own fans.

 Special Events at Epcot